 In many cases, such as in schools and local authority sports centres, Futsal will be one of many sports that are played at the facility.
 Outlined in this section are suggestions and guidance on how to potentially integrate a Futsal court into existing markings that are on the court for other sports.

 The FA recognises that some of these recommendations do not fully adhere to FIFAs Futsal Laws of the Game, but are only intended for informal and social Futsal to assist the games growth and development by maximising available facilities.
-Whilst futsal line markings are desirable they should not be a barrier to participation at youth, recreation or social level.

-1. FUTSAL & NETBALL
+1. Futsal & Basketball